KarineMelo/KarineMelo.github.io/index.md

   name: karine Melo  # Be used at blog posts' author.
   email: karinemelo843@live.com  # Leave blank if you don't have now

-## google optimize
+## Games
-go:
-  # id:
+Games:

-## growingIO
+## Artes
-gio:  # if you wanna this feature, go to https://www.growingio.com/ to get your configuration; if not, comment following line.
-  # id:
+Artes:

-## donation
+## Eventos
-donation: on  # type 'on'/'off' to choice display donation button at post page or not
+Eventos: on  # type 'on'/'off' to choice display donation button at post page or not

-## carousels
-index_carousel: on  # index page carousel switch
-blog_carousel: on  # blog page carousel switch

-# scss
-sass:
-  style: compressed

-# Build settings
-encoding: utf-8

-# other settingsk
-highlighter: rouge
-markdown: kramdown
-kramdown:
-  input: GF
-  syntax_highlighter: rouge